bitrise-io/devcenter/_articles/reviews/skip-a-build-draft.md

 {% include message_box.html type="warning" title="Only the head/last commit message is checked!" content="**If you push more than one commit**, only the last (head) commit's message will be checked for the skip ci pattern! "%}

-If you'd decide that you still want to start a build you'll have to either rebase that commit (e.g. just change its commit message), or push another commit.
+If you do want to start a build after all, you have two choices:

+* rebase the commit (change the commit message)
+* push another commit.

 {% include message_box.html type="note" title="Push an empty commit" content=" Git allows to create and push empty commits, so if you'd decide that you still want to build a skipped build you can do `git commit --allow-empty -m \"I decided to run this\"` on the related branch and push the commit."%}

-## Pull Requests
+## Skipping a Pull Request

 Skip CI works for Pull Requests too, but a little bit differently, due to how Pull Requests are handled on the git source code hosting services.